peerlinks/peerlinks/protocol.md

    of transport of channel messages to interested peers
 3. Efficient synchronization of channel messages between semi-trusted and untrusted peers
 4. Confidentiality of messages.
-Only semi-trusted peers can read channel messages
+Only past and current channel participants can read the messages.
+NOTE: There is no end-to-end encryption involved at least in not in this version of the protocol
 5. Eventual consistency.
 Messages must be viewable offline.
 New messages can be posted offline and distributed once remote peers are available.